Probate Q&A Series

 • Obtain the original death certificate and the cremation certificate from the funeral home or crematory where the service occurred.

 • Engage a licensed North Carolina funeral director.
 Under N.C.
-Gen. Stat. § 130A-412, only a licensed funeral director may apply for a permit to transport human remains into North Carolina.
+Gen. Stat. § 130A-412, a burial-transit permit is generally required for transportation of dead bodies, but cremated remains are not treated the same as a dead body for all transport purposes, and North Carolina law does not require that only a licensed North Carolina funeral director may apply for a permit to transport cremated remains into North Carolina.

-• Once you receive the transit permit, choose a safe shipping method or personally carry the urn when returning to North Carolina.
+• Once you have the required documentation, choose a safe shipping method or personally carry the urn when returning to North Carolina.

 2. Ancillary Probate in North Carolina

-If your loved one owned real estate or other assets here, you must open an ancillary estate in North Carolina.
+If your loved one owned real estate or other assets here, you may need to open an ancillary estate in North Carolina.
 This process runs parallel to any probate in the state where the death occurred:

-• Determine where the decedent owned property or held bank accounts.
-File a petition for ancillary administration in the clerk’s office of the county where those assets lie.
+• Determine where the decedent owned property or held assets requiring North Carolina administration.
+File the appropriate application or petition in the office of the clerk of superior court in the county where venue is proper.

 • Under N.C.
-Gen. Stat. § 28A-11-1, request Letters of Administration—Ancillary.
-Include the out-of-state death certificate and certified copies of any domiciliary letters of administration.
+Gen. Stat. § 28A-11-1, a foreign personal representative may apply for ancillary administration in North Carolina.
+Include the out-of-state death certificate and authenticated copies of the domiciliary letters, if available.

-• Publish notice to creditors in the county’s legal organ and mail notice to known creditors.
+• Publish notice to creditors and mail notice to known creditors as required.
 This step preserves rights to defend against late claims.

-• Prepare and file a final account.
+• Prepare and file a final account if required.
 Once the clerk approves it, distribute remaining assets to entitled heirs or beneficiaries and close the ancillary estate.

 Key Steps to Recover Ashes and Handle Out-of-State Probate